basiqio-oss/account-verification-v3/README.md

    A utility-first CSS framework that can be composed to build any design, directly in your markup.

 ## Getting started

-#### This Starter Kit specifically supports v3.0 of the API and the Open Banking flow

-:warning: Please ensure you have enabled Basiq v3.0 for your API key before using this Starter Kit.
-If you do not wish to use v3.0 then please check out the v2.0 Starter Kit [here](https://github.com/basiqio/account-verification).

 ### 1. Use the template to create your own repository